 Equine professionals know that clean stalls are healthy stalls.
 Orderly appearance, safe, healthy environment and professional management are key factors in attracting and keeping clients and reliable staff.
 Clean horse stalls are healthy horse stalls.
-Horse stalls that are cleaned with an automatic horse manure and bedding sifter save time and money, while greatly reducing pain from tennis elbow and carpal tunnel syndrome.
+Horse stalls that are cleaned with automatic horse stall cleaning tools save time and money, while greatly reducing pain from tennis elbow and carpal tunnel syndrome.
 Someone finally came up with a better way to clean horse stalls.
-The most effective stall cleaning method can be defined as the method producing the healthiest most aesthetically pleasing stall for the lowest cost in the shortest time.
+The most effective horse stall cleaning tools can be defined as the tools producing the healthiest most aesthetically pleasing stall for the lowest cost in the shortest time.

 Automatic Sifting – The most effective method

-Automatic sifting is an efficient and economical stall cleaning method with an almost perfect end result.
+Automatic manure and bedding sifters are efficient and economical horse stall cleaning tools which produces an almost perfect end result.
 The Brockwood Stall Shi*fter® was developed in 1997 by Harry Hopkins, a retired field engineer in Indiana.
 The Stall Shi*fter is an electrically operated horse manure and bedding sifter that removes every piece of manure larger than a kernel of corn.
 It was designed for use with medium and fine shavings, peat moss, sawdust and the wood pellet bedding.
 The Stall Shi*fter addresses the entire list of stall cleaning issues: